Senior citizen social security is still in its infancy. Analyze critically?

 - Pension Schemes and Financial Assistance:

-- Indira Gandhi National Old Age Pension Scheme (IGNOAPS): Provides financial assistance to elderly individuals below the poverty line, including women, to support their basic needs.
+- Indira Gandhi National Old Age Pension Scheme (IGNOAPS): This scheme provides financial assistance to elderly individuals who are below the poverty line, offering a monthly pension to help meet basic needs.

-- Skill Development Programs: Initiatives aimed at skill development and vocational training for elderly women can help improve their economic opportunities and reduce poverty.
+- Skill Development: Government programs aimed at skill development and vocational training may help elderly individuals gain new skills and improve their employability.

 Assessment of Government Efforts